ESGF/esgf-prepare/docs/installation.rst

    pip install lockfile

-or download and intall the `sources from PIP <https://pypi.python.org/pypi/lockfile>`_:
+or download and intall the `sources from PyPi <https://pypi.python.org/pypi/lockfile>`_:

 .. code-block:: bash